overture-stack/website/markdown/documentation/song/user/submit.md

 ## Step 1.
 Prepare a payload

 First, a metadata payload must be prepared.
-The payload must conform to an `analysis_type` that has been registered as a schema.
+The payload must conform to an `analysis_type` registered as a schema.
 For help with creating or updating schemas please see the <a href="/documentation/song/user-guide/schema" target="_blank" rel="noopener noreferrer">Dynamic Schemas documentation</a>.

 ## Step 2.
 Upload the metadata payload file